 Vitamin A is an essential nutrient which is consumed in the diet through food.
-It is vital in helping the body fight infections and many other health benefits, these are shown below.
+Vitamin A is also known as retinol, which indicates the primary role of the vitamin – ensuring the retina within your eyes keeps healthy.
+It has many other health benefits too, and is vital in helping the body fight infections.

 Benefits of Vitamin A

 There are numerous benefits associated with vitamin A. It’s essential that you get enough of this vitamin in your diet, to reap the rewards!
 We’ve listed some of the main benefits of vitamin A below:

 Vitamin A helps to aid a person’s basic vision – a person with an ample amount of vitamin A is able to see more easily by dim light.
 A person deficient in vitamin A will likely lack sufficient rhodopsin.
 This is found in the retina of the eye.
 A person lacking in rhodopsin will struggle to see when light is dim.
 Due to this, vitamin A also negates the impact of age-related damage on eyesight.

 A deficiency in vitamin A makes a person more likely to develop skin disorders.
 This is largely due to vitamin A aiding in the body’s ability to remove dead skin cells.
 If the body is not able to do this, pores become blocked and skin will become itchy and irritated.
 In more serious cases, a person can develop acne, impacting a person’s self-esteem and even leading to mental health disorders.
 Due to this, it is not uncommon for medications to treat poor skin health to be rich in vitamin A.

 Lower Risk of Cancer